dannywillems/dannywillems.github.io/_posts/2024-01-20-the-rekt-test-revisited.md

   message will be used as the pull request description.
   Keeping pull request description in the git history allows to keep explanations even if the hosting platform goes offline.
+- When we update a dependency, we should carefully analyze what the dependency changes are.
+- When we add a new dependency, we must check the version we use, and if there have been bugs in the versions.
+We must also check if it is actively developped.
+- If `git merge` is used to backport changes from one branch to another, the pull request executing it must only contain the changes regarding the `git merge`.
+  If changes must be added to fix conflicts, it must be in a separated commit.
+  It must be possible for the reviewer to reproduce the process.

 ## Other related documents